 Field service automation that allows reps to track, order and forecast spare parts and inventory from their mobile devices and instantly connect billing and invoicing with back office systems like Oracle EBS.

 Need the most accurate, up-to-date information displayed in Salesforce, with or without persisting your data in Salesforce?
-It’s time to talk real-time integration with Salesforce Lightning Connect, which can include scenarios such as the following:
+It’s time to talk real-time integration with Salesforce Integration, which can include scenarios such as the following:

 Create instant visibility to a call center system from within Salesforce1 by updating information such as tickets and cases when a user opens a customer account record.